 “I don’t believe in putting kids out there who aren’t ready.
 I don’t want them to embarrass themselves or get hurt.”
 Kershaw said.

-In 2017, Benedict College recognized her achievements by inducting her into the Benedict Hall of Fame for volleyball, softball, and track and field, formally recognizing her as a tri-sport athlete, an accolade she views with humility.
+In 2017, Benedict College recognized her achievements by inducting her into the Benedict Hall of Fame for volleyball and softball formally recognizing her as a dual-sport athlete, an accolade she views with humility.

 “It’s a reminder of the support I had throughout my journey.
 Many people don’t have that, and I’m grateful,” Kershaw said.